Item - 2024.AU5.6

 5. City Council request the Chief, Toronto Paramedic Services, to explore and implement strategies to help manage the daily, weekly, and seasonal peaks in demand that contribute to the low availability of staffed ambulances.

-6. City Council request the Chief, Toronto Paramedic Services, to evaluate the effectiveness of its retention strategies and initiatives and consider additional strategies if needed, to ensure it remains competitive in retaining frontline staff, including call takers and dispatchers.
+a. evaluate the effectiveness of its retention strategies and initiatives and consider additional strategies if needed, to ensure it remains competitive in retaining frontline staff, including call takers and dispatchers, considering burnout and wellness; and

-7. City Council request the Chief, Toronto Paramedic Services, to conduct a cost-benefit/risk analysis of innovative approaches for responding to low acuity calls to free up resources for higher acuity calls.
+7. City Council request the Chief, Toronto Paramedic Services, to conduct a cost-benefit / risk analysis of innovative approaches for responding to low acuity calls to free up resources for higher acuity calls.

 8. City Council request the Chief, Toronto Paramedic Services, to collaborate with Toronto Police Service and Toronto Community Crisis Service, to: